jchung01/Cleanroom-ServerStart-Scripts/README.md

 | **CLEANROOM_VER** | Target Cleanroom version.
 This should be set to whatever the shared prefix is for the targeted Cleanroom release on their [Github](https://github.com/CleanroomMC/Cleanroom/releases/). | `0.2.3-alpha` |

 ## Optional Java Arguments
 The default java arguments (using G1GC) are meant to be as general as possible to allow running on both Java 8 and Java 21+.
 Most arguments provided are to set Java 8 defaults closer to Java 21+ defaults, while some of the other ones seem to be generally good to have.
 Below are some alternative options that may (or may not!) help with performance.
-Replace the args in `JAVA_PATH` with the below ones if you want to use them.
+Replace the args in `JAVA_ARGS` with the below ones if you want to use them.

 **Please keep in mind** that java arguments are **not** what mainly determines your performance (especially for Java 8); optimization mods are!
 Check out the [Opticraft page](https://red-studio-ragnarok.github.io/Opticraft/) for generally good optimization mods for 1.12.2.
 Arguments are hard to test correctly, so don't expect much, if any, performance improvements from changing them!